iamsuteerth/skyfox-frontend/README.md

 #### 🔁 Live Data Refresh

 - **Automatic UI Updates:** After any booking, all relevant seat maps and show lists refresh instantly throughout the app-no reloads or manual refresh required.
+- **Wallet Balance Synchronization:** Wallet balances update automatically after transactions for a consistent financial experience.

 #### 🎨 Unified, Role-Aware Experience

-- **Consistent Confirmation:** Both admin and customer flows use a single, unified confirmation component that automatically adapts text and details for the user’s role.
+- **Consistent Confirmation:** Both admin and customer flows use a single, unified confirmation component that automatically adapts text and details for the user's role.
 - **Role-Based Logic Everywhere:** Booking, management, and dialog flows automatically adapt to admin, staff, or customer context for a smooth, personalized experience.